+Options:

-Options: Self-Referral for Chemical Abuse
+Self-Referral for Chemical Abuse

-Student self-referral is the process by which an athlete or his/her parent/guardian seeks help from school personnel for problems resulting from the student's use or abuse of chemicals.
-Self-referral must occur prior to the student being charged with a violation.
+Student self-referral is the process by which a student or his/her parent/guardian seeks help from school personnel for problems resulting from the student's use or abuse of chemicals.
+Self-referral must occur before the student is charged with a violation.
 When a student self-refers, the student must be willing to accept the help that is offered.
 A student who self-refers is not subject to any disciplinary action from the co-curricular code.
-The athletic director/principal will be involved in all self-referral processes.
-Once the athletic director/principal is made aware of the self-referral, he may:
+The advisor/principal will be involved in all self-referral processes.
+Once the advisor/principal is made aware of the self-referral, he/she may:

-1. Initiate individual check-ins with the student on a weekly basis for not less than three weeks or until the problem is resolved.

-2. Refer the student to professional counseling that meets on a weekly basis for one trimester.

-3. A student who self-refers is expected to refrain from the use of alcohol or illegal drugs.
-If a student involved in the self-referral process subsequently violates the co-curricular code through the use of alcohol or illegal drugs, the student shall be subject to the penalties of a second offense violation of the co-curricular code.
+- 1. Initiate individual check-ins with the student on a weekly basis for not less than three weeks or until the problem is resolved. - 2.
+Refer the student to professional counseling that meets on a weekly basis for one trimester. - 3.
+A student who self-refers is expected to refrain from the use of alcohol or illegal drugs.
+If a student involved in the self-referral process subsequently violates the cocurricular code through the use of alcohol or illegal drugs, the student shall be subject to the penalties of a second offense violation of the co-curricular code.